 A fine needle aspiration may be done.
 It will remove a small sample of tissue for biopsy.
 The tissue will show if cancer cells are there.

-Have a thyroid exam every 3 years if you are aged 20-39 years old
+Thyroid exam every 3 years if you are aged 20 to 39 years.

-Have a thyroid exam every year if you are aged 40 years or older
+Thyroid exam every year if you are aged 40 years or older.

 The goal of treatment is to remove as much of the cancer as possible.
 Most thyroid cancers can be cured.
 Those that can't be cured may need to be managed to delay or prevent the spread of cancer.
 Specific treatment step depend on the stage and type of cancer.
 Options may include: